LakshAgg/Maker/README.md

 ```
 And add the file Maker to your environment paths.

+## Usage
+You can print all the commands with their use by `Maker -h`.

 ## Sets
 Sets are just collection of files.
 You can create sets for any files and include them in any project by just adding the set.